Blighty, New South Wales

 Blighty Post Office opened on 16 February 1926 and closed in 1932.
 It reopened in 1956 and closed again in 1991.

-Blighty consists of a Hotel, school and an Australian rules football ground.
+Blighty consists of a hotel, a school and an Australian rules football ground.
 The town has a team competing in the Picola & District Football League.

 The land around Blighty is mainly irrigated and used to produce rice and other grains.
 Blighty is also a major receival centre for the Ricegrowers Co-Operative Limited with a number of sheds capable of storing 28000 t of grain.